Table of Contents

 This will eradicate the trapped air bubbles from the brewer that often cause brewing problems.

 Check the water level and see if it’s low.
-This might cause the machine to turn off as it cannot brew full cup with less water.
+This might cause the machine to turn off as it cannot brew a full cup with less water.

 Another case is when the water level is good, the unit starts brewing but turns ON and OFF again and again.